Manaslu: General

 Set in the northern Himalayan range in the Gorkha District of Nepal, Manaslu is a serrated "wall of snow and ice hanging in the sky".
 The three sides of the mountain fall in steps to terraces down below, which are sparsely inhabited with agricultural operations practiced on the land.
-Apart from climbing Manaslu, trekking is popular in this mountain region, as part of the Manaslu Circuit, a notable path by trekkers in Nepal.
+Apart from climbing Manaslu, trekking is popular in this mountain region, as part of the Manaslu Circuit, a notable path for trekkers in Nepal.

 The Manaslu Conservation Area, declared as such in December 1998 under the National Parks and Wild Life Conservation Act, subsumes Manaslu within it.
 The area covered under the conservation zone is 1663 km2 and is managed by the National Trust for Nature Conservation (NTNC) of Nepal.
-The status of "conservation area" applied to the Manaslu area or region was with the basic objective "To conserve and sustainable management of the natural resources and rich cultural heritage and to promote ecotourism to improve livelihood of the local people in the MCA region."
+The status of "conservation area" applied to the Manaslu area or region was with the basic objective of "To conserve and sustainable management of the natural resources and rich cultural heritage and to promote ecotourism to improve the livelihood of the local people in the MCA region."

 Manaslu Himal, as it is popularly known among trekkers, provides views of the snow-covered mountains of the Himalayas and allows close interaction with the different ethnic groups who live in hill villages scattered along the trek route.

-The trekking route is through mountainous terrain prone to the consequences of monsoon rainfall, land slides and land falls.
+The trekking route is through mountainous terrain prone to the consequences of monsoon rainfall, landslides, and landfalls.
 Hypothermia and altitude sickness, as well as encounters with passing yaks, are common.
 Trekking to Manaslu is thus a test of endurance.